canonical/operator/README.md

 ctx.run(cont.notice_event, scenario.State(containers=[cont]))
 ```

-Note that the `custom_notice_event` is accessed via the container, not the notice,
+Note that the `custom_event` is accessed via the container, not the notice,
 and is always for the last notice in the list.
 An `ops.pebble.Notice` does not
 know which container it is in, but an `ops.PebbleCustomNoticeEvent` does know
 which container did the notifying.
 If you need to generate an event for a different